decodelabs/coercion/docs/meta/spec.md

 ### 1.1 Purpose

-Coercion provides simple, consistent utilities for safely converting mixed-type values to specific PHP types.
-It addresses the common need to handle `mixed` parameters while maintaining strict type safety for static analysis tools like PHPStan.

-Use this package when you need to:
-- Convert user input or configuration values to strongly-typed properties
-- Handle type coercion in a way that satisfies strict static analysis
-- Provide consistent error handling when type conversion fails

-The package offers three distinct coercion strategies:
-- **`as*` methods** — throw exceptions on failure (strict validation)
-- **`try*` methods** — return `null` on failure (optional values)
-- **`to*` methods** — return default values on failure (forgiving conversion)
+Coercion provides simple tools for managing PHP types, offering a comprehensive set of methods to safely coerce mixed values to specific types.
+It helps handle type coercion of mixed parameters, especially useful when dealing with higher-level static analysis tests that require strict type handling.
+The package provides three patterns for each type: `as*` (throws on error), `try*` (returns null on error), and `to*` (returns default on error).

 ### 1.2 Non-Goals

+Coercion does **not**:

-- It does **not** perform validation beyond basic type conversion (use `decodelabs/lucid` for validation)
+- Provide validation or sanitization — it only handles type conversion
+- Handle complex object transformations or mapping
+- Provide schema validation or data structure validation
-- It intentionally avoids complex type inference or automatic value transformation beyond straightforward coercion
+- Handle type inference or automatic type detection
-- It does not provide serialization or unserialization utilities
+- Provide serialization or deserialization capabilities
-- It does not handle recursive type coercion for complex nested structures beyond arrays and iterables
+- Handle database type conversions or ORM integration

 ---